PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 -rw-r--r--@  1 romdalf  staff    582 May  4 12:33 Dockerfile
 drwxr-xr-x@  3 romdalf  staff     96 May  4 12:33 hello
 drwxr-xr-x  12 romdalf  staff    384 May  6 19:31 images
+-rw-r--r--@  1 romdalf  staff    562 May  7 22:30 k8s-hello_world-ingress.yaml
 -rw-r--r--   1 romdalf  staff    501 May  7 19:44 k8s-hello_world.yaml
 -rw-r--r--   1 romdalf  staff  12335 May  7 19:44 readme.md
 ```

-There is a 5 items:
+There are 5 items:

 * Dockerfile; a build manifest to instruct Podman the steps to compil the Golang code into a binary and build the container image.
 * hello; a folder containing the ```main.go``` file containing the code of our "Hello World".
 * images; all the screenshot for this how-to file.
+* k8s-hello_world-ingress.yaml; the Kubernetes Service file to access the "Hello World" application for the outside world.
-* k8s-hello_world.yaml; the Kubernetes deployment file for our "Hello World" application.
+* k8s-hello_world.yaml; the Kubernetes Pod deployment file for our "Hello World" application.
 * readme.md; this how-to file.

 ## Build